 The Number Group

 General – this command helps to choose how the values in a cell are displayed.
-This could be general, number, currency, percentage among others.
+This could be general, number, currency, the percentage among others.

 Accounting Number Format – use this command to set the alternate currency format you want for the selected cell.
 Open drop down button for more currencies.

 Percentage Style – use this command to apply the percentage format to selected cell(s).